-Capability Negotiation: This protocol SHOULD<<2> be used for receiving messages from a remote queue manager.
-The queue manager SHOULD implement a capability negotiation mechanism as specified in the processing rules for Opening a Queue (section 3.2.4.1) to determine whether this protocol is supported by the remote queue manager.
+Capability Negotiation: This protocol is used for receiving messages from a remote queue manager. $\leq 2 \geq$ The queue manager can implement a capability negotiation mechanism as specified in the processing rules for Opening a Queue (section 3.2.4.1) to determine whether this protocol is supported by the remote queue manager.